Nabeel70/Is-It-Rain/CLEAN_DEPLOYMENT_GUIDE.md

 - ✅ ML models committed to Git (2.5MB total)
 - ✅ Dependencies properly configured
 - ✅ Frontend builds successfully
+- ✅ Dockerfile renamed to `Dockerfile.local` (prevents Railway conflicts)
 - ✅ All code pushed to GitHub

 **Your Repository**: https://github.com/Nabeel70/Is-It-Rain

+**⚠️ CRITICAL FIX APPLIED**: The `Dockerfile` has been renamed to `Dockerfile.local` because Railway prioritizes Dockerfiles over other configs, which was causing it to deploy the frontend instead of the backend.
+Now Railway will use `railway.json` and `nixpacks.toml` correctly.

 ---